Born in Detmold

 Both of his parents are violinists, which was sufficient incentive for Amadeus Heutling to take up the instrument as well.
 He studied with his father, Werner Heutling, and with André Gertler in Hanover.
 A grant from the German National Academic Foundation (Deutsche Studienstiftung) enabled him to continue his training with Dorothy DeLay in Boston.
 Since he began playing with the Berliner Philharmoniker, Heutling has also been intensively involved in teaching: he gives instrumental instruction to children and young people, was a lecturer from 1990 to 2000 at Berlin’s Hochschule der Künste, and a teacher for the Schleswig-Holstein Musik Festival, the international youth orchestra Jeunesses Musicales and the German National Youth Orchestra (Bundesjugendorchester).

 He also takes part regularly in the Berliner Philharmoniker’s education programme and is active as a soloist and chamber player.
-Amadeus Heutling, who refers to himself as the »devoted father of four children«, was leader of the Heutling Quartet (1989-2001) and occasionally plays viola in diverse Philharmonic ensembles.
+He regularly performs as a soloist with various orchestras.
+Amadeus Heutling, who refers to himself as a "devoted father of five children", was leader of the Hammond Quartet (1989-2001) and, together with the harpist Susanne Harder, forms the Duo Amadeus.